Toasterbirb/RS-Flip/README.md

 cancel [ID] 	Cancels an on-going flip and removes it from the database list 		Lists all on-going flips with their IDs, buy and sell values stats  	Prints out profit statistics repair 	Attempts to repair the statistics from the flip data in-case of some bug.
-Also restores the backup
 ```

 ## Compiling